Room Painting Cost Calculator

 It's FREE and there are no obligations

-• Length: Measure the longest wall in the room.
+• Length — Measure the longest side of the room.

-• Width: Measure the shortest wall in the room.
+• Width — Measure the shortest side of the room.

 How We Calculate Your Estimate

 Our calculator uses current UK market averages to build your estimate.
-Here is the logic behind the figures you see:
+It is designed to reflect common room painting and decorating costs rather than provide a fixed quote.

 Wall being scraped

-Paint coverage is measured in square metres per litre (m²/L).
-This figure tells you how much wall area one litre of paint will cover with a single coat.
+Paint coverage is usually measured in square metres per litre (m²/L).
+This shows how much surface one litre of paint can cover for one coat.

 Typical Coverage Rates by Paint Type